 Real Estate Investing Returns Analysis of an Actual Property We Owned

-Now, let’s take a look at a real life example of a real estate investing returns analysis.
+Now, let's take a look at a real-life example of a real estate investment returns analysis.
 Below is a spreadsheet of one of the properties my wife and I sold.
-There’s more detail about the house in its case study if you’re interested.
+There's more detail about the house in its case study if you're interested.

 Again, this is an actual property we owned and sold, and the numbers are accurate.
-(There’s one caveat to mention in that the tax savings are “close.”
+(There's one caveat to mention in that the tax savings are “close.”
 It’s hard to exactly capture the tax savings because of the ways the deductions can skew your tax rate and so on, so I just took the actual expenses and actual deprecation and then multiplied it by a common tax rate.
-But, like I said, this is very close.)
+But, as I said, this is very close.)

-As you can see, the CAGR outpaced my hopeful target of 7-10%, at a very good 12.05% over 8.85 years.
-Furthermore, by using this very handy S&P 500 returns calculator, you can see that for the same period the S&P only returned 6.42% (inclusive of reinvesting dividends).
+As you can see, the CAGR outpaced my hopeful target of 7-10% at a very good 12.05% over 8.85 years.
+Furthermore, by using this convenient S&P 500 returns calculator, you can see that for the same period, the S&P only returned 6.42% (inclusive of reinvested dividends).

-To put it into numbers…this is financial result of the difference.
-It’s a very big difference!
+To put it into numbers…this is the financial result of the difference.
+It's a huge difference!

 $39,356.62 growing at 11.74% for 8.85 years = $107,724.07

 $39,356.62 growing at 6.42% for 8.85 years = $68,261.15

-The significant drivers of the returns for this property were principle pay-down, appreciation and the tax benefit I was getting along the way.
-This spreadsheet also shows that ongoing cash flow and the minor renovations we made were both in the negative.
+The significant drivers of the returns for this property were principal pay-down, appreciation, and the tax benefit I was getting along the way.
+This spreadsheet also shows that the ongoing cash flow and the minor renovations we made were both negative.

-I utilized a 1031 exchange to transition this investment’s equity to another real state investment in a less expensive city, and paid zero tax on the gains!
+I utilized a 1031 exchange to transition this investment's equity to another real estate investment in a less expensive city and paid zero tax on the gains!

-Through a combination of residential and commercial “buy & hold” investments, inclusive of my residences, I’ve achieved a (time and amount invested) weighted average return of over 40% per year on invested capital, with reinvested gains.
+Through a combination of residential and commercial “buy & hold” investments, including my residences, I’ve achieved a (time and amount invested) weighted average return of over 40% per year on invested capital, with reinvested gains.